Legal Realists, Legal Fundamentalists, Lawyer Schools, and Policy Science—Or, How Not to Teach Law, 1 VAND. L. REV. 1 (1947)

 Date of Authorship for this Version

 Rodell, Fred, "Legal Realists, Legal Fundamentalists, Lawyer Schools, and Policy Science—Or, How Not to Teach Law" (1947).
 Faculty Scholarship Series.
-Paper 2764.
+2764.